AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_classroom_ios.md

 Before proceeding, ensure that you meet the following requirements:

 - You have initialized the Agora Chat SDK.
 For details, see [Get Started with iOS](agora_chat_get_started_ios).
-- You understand the call frequency of the Agora Chat APIs supported by different pricing plans as described in [Limitations](agora_chat_limitation).
+- You understand the call frequency limit of the Agora Chat APIs supported by different pricing plans as described in [Limitations](agora_chat_limitation).
 - You understand the number of chat rooms supported by different pricing plans as described in [Pricing Plan Details](agora_chat_plan).
 - Only the app super admin has the privilege of creating a chat room.
 Ensure that you have added an app super admin by [calling the super-admin RESTful API](agora_chat_restful_chatroom_superadmin).

 ## Implementation

-This section describes how to call the APIs provided by the Agora Chat SDK to implement the features listed above.
+This section describes how to call the APIs provided by the Agora Chat SDK to implement chat room features.

 ### Create and destroy a chat room

 The [app super admin](agora_chat_restful_chatroom_superadmin) can create a chat room and set the chat room attributes such as the chat room subject, description, and the maximum number of members.
-Once a chat room is created, the super admin becomes the chat room owner automatically.
+Once a chat room is created, the super admin automatically becomes the chat room owner.

 Only the chat room owner can disband a chat room.
 Once a chat room is disbanded, all the chat room members receive the `didDismissFromChatroom` callback and are immediately removed from the chat room.